 - TURP syndrome.
 If the fluids used during TURP build up, water intoxication can develop, which can be serious.
 TURP syndrome occurs in a very small percentage of patients and can be treated with diuretics to remove excess fluid.
 This complication is avoided with bipolar TURP as saline irrigation can be used instead.

 Long-term complications after surgery may include:

-- Repeat Surgery.
-Up to 10% of patients who undergo TURP need a repeat operation within 5 years.
-Sometimes, scarring in the bladder severe enough to cause obstruction occurs within a year of the procedure and may require transurethral incision (TUIP).
+- Repeat surgery.
+Up to 10% of people who undergo TURP need a repeat operation within 5 years.
+Sometimes, scarring in the prostate severe enough to cause obstruction occurs within a year of the procedure and may require transurethral incision (TUIP) or repeat resection.
 More often, the urethra is scarred and narrows, but usually this condition can be corrected by a simple stretching procedure performed in the doctor's office.
 Sometimes, this requires a small internal cut in the urethra to open it up.